 The fair values of financial assets and financial liabilities that are not traded in an active market (for example, over-the-counter derivatives) are determined using valuation techniques.
 The Fund uses a variety of methods and makes assumptions that are based on market conditions existing at each Statements of Financial Position date.
 Valuation techniques used include the use of comparable recent arm's-length transactions, discounted cash flow analysis, option pricing models and other valuation techniques commonly used by market participants.

-Notes to Financial Statements (Expressed in Canadian dollars) For the year ended December 31, 2022 and period of commencement of operations on February 23, 2021 to December 31, 2021 a) Financial instruments (continued)
+Notes to Financial Statements (Expressed in Canadian dollars) For the years ended December 31, 2023 and 2022 a) Financial instruments (continued)

 Impairment of financial assets